-Here are a few tips from our expert advisors on how to take back control of your software buying journey after you’ve had your one-on-one consultation with us.
+Here are a few tips from our expert advisors that will help you take control of your software-buying journey after you’ve had your one-on-one consultation with us.

 First, why are vendors blowing up your phone?